Thoregon/evolux.ui/doc/spec.md

 Wraps 'shadow.adoptedStyleSheets' when not available.

+## Webapps (PWA)
+let you define a map for URL's with app components (PWA) parameters - from path, query, headers - can be used to select the APP

 ## View Definitions
 Are an extension of a 'bounded context' definition specialized to create a UI.